JonJagger/cyber-dojo/readme.txt

 Further parameters
 ------------------
-There are two more parameters that can be specified in either manifest file as part of the inspected ruby object:
+There are two more parameters that can be specified in kata_manifest.rb or in any manifest.rb file as part of the inspected ruby object:

 {
   :max_run_tests_duration => 20,